 If a manufacturer becomes aware that their products are defective and can cause harm to infant consumers, they should issue a recall of the product to alert all consumers.
 Still, that does not prevent injured consumers from taking legal action against these manufacturers.
-At David Shapiro Law, PLLC, we help injured babies, infants, children, and their families hold the makers of these defective children’s products responsible for the harm they cause.
+At Shapiro Law Team, we help injured babies, infants, children, and their families hold the makers of these defective children’s products responsible for the harm they cause.

 Not surprisingly, common risks, injuries, and consequences of defective children’s products include but are not limited to:

 Just remember, if you or your child was injured by a faulty baby, toddler, infant, or children’s product, feel free to contact David Shapiro at Shapiro Law Team, as soon as possible.
 We will immediately collect, and preserve all available evidence including the faulty product itself and any other critical pieces of evidence.
 Keep in mind that without the product such as the car seat, bumper, or blanket, it can be almost impossible to move forward with a potential product liability lawsuit.
 Therefore, you should contact a product’s liability attorney as soon as possible after the incident to protect your and your child’s legal rights.